 The UPS Foundation provides this Guide to Investing in Volunteer Resource Management which can help you think through what funders might be interested in supporting and what information they would want about program effectiveness.
 The more you can demonstrate that your program is making an impact, the more likely funders are to support your organization in its mission.

 So, How Do You Demonstrate Impact of Your Volunteer Program?

 Start with the basics.
 Keep organized records of volunteer activity.
 This starts with the simple task of keeping track of volunteer hours.
 Use an easy-to-understand, easy-to-fill time sheet, and make sure your volunteers are using it.
 Here is another sample time sheet.

-Did you know that the estimated value of volunteer time in 2018 was $25.43 per hour, up from $23.56 per hour in 2015?
+Did you know that the estimated value of volunteer time in 2019 was $25.43 per hour?
 Having the dollar value of your volunteers’ work handy can go a long way toward demonstrating your program’s value and impact.
 Read more about how the dollar amount of volunteer time is calculated in this article Independent Sector's Value of Volunteer Time, from Independent Sector’s website.

 Keeping accurate records can provide you with other metrics as well.
 Here are some examples of things you can cite as evidence of your volunteers’ overall impact:

 - The number of families housed through your shelter program

 - The number of hot meals served by your volunteers